Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 Quartzite: Natural Beauty with Real Character

-Quartzite forms when sandstone undergoes intense heat and pressure deep within the earth, resulting in a dense, durable natural stone.
-Its veining often resembles marble but offers more strength and structure.
+Quartzite forms when sandstone undergoes intense heat and pressure deep within the earth, creating a dense and durable natural stone surface.
+Its veining often resembles marble but with greater hardness and structure.

 Best For: